mikaelvesavuori/dorametrix/README.md

 ### Metrics and history

-The granularity of metrics collection is on the daily level, in the format `YYYYMMDD` (e.g. `20221020`).
 While you can get a range of dates, you can't get more exact responses than a full day.

 **The most recent date you can get metrics for is the day prior, i.e. "yesterday"**.
-The reason for this is partly because it makes no real sense to get incomplete datasets, as well as because `gitmetrix` caches all data requests.
+The reason for this is partly because it makes no real sense to get incomplete datasets, as well as because `dorametrix` caches all data requests.
 Caching a dataset with incomplete data would not be very good.

 ### Time